spesml/spesml.github.io/2_Concepts/3_ModelingFramework/05_logical_viewpoint.md

 To do so, the LVP defines models to describe the [logical system context](#logical-context-the-system-and-its-context-in-the-logical-viewpoint), the [decomposition](#decomposition-of-logical-components) of the SuD in logical components and sub-components and their respective [interface behavior](#modeling-interfaces-and-behavior-of-logical-components).
 In the following we describe the basic concepts and models for the LVP.

-# Logical Components and their relations to other model elements of the Logical Viewpoint
+# Logical Components: Central Model Elements of the Logical Viewpoint
 The central modelling concept of the logical viewpoint are the so-called _logical components_.
 They strictly follow the [universal interface model](https://spesml.github.io/concepts/modeling_framework/uim.html) including syntactic and semantic interface, causality and compositionality.
 Hereby, the components of the LVP are intended to be modelled independently of the future technical realization.